caterinaurban/Libra/README.md

 ### RQ4: Effect of Analyzed Input Space on Scalability

 The results of the experimental evaluation performed to answer RQ4 are shown in Table 4.
-To reproduce them one can use the script `census2.sh` within Libra's `src/libra/` folder.
+To reproduce them one can use the script `inputs.sh` within Libra's `src/libra/` folder.
 This expects the full path to Libra's executable as input:

-    ./census2.sh <path to env>/bin/libra
+    ./inputs.sh <path to env>/bin/libra

-The script will generate the corresponding log files in Libra's `src/libra/tests/census/logs2`.
+The script will generate the corresponding log files in Libra's `src/libra/tests/census/logs3`.
-These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Libra's `src/libra/tests/census/logs2` folder.
+These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Libra's `src/libra/tests/census/logs3` folder.

 > Please take note of the expected execution times before launching the script.
 On a less powerful machine than that used for our evaluation